WSYiDao/ROND-Robotics-Project/RoboND-DeepRL-Project/README.md

 ```

-`VELOCITY_CONTROL` I try true and false, and I find that position based control of the arm joints is better than velocity.
+`VELOCITY_CONTROL` I try true and false, and I find that in task 2 position based control of the arm joints is better than velocity.

 ``` c
 #define JOINT_MIN	-0.75f